 Term Description Enterprise Privacy Policy A privacy policy that defines a corporation's policies for protecting personal data.
-Created in accordance with Japan's Personal Infor- mation Protection Law.
+Created in accordance with Japan's Personal Information Protection Law.
 Application Privacy Policy An application-specific privacy policy.
 Created in accordance with the guidelines of the Smartphone Privacy Initiative (SPI) of Japan's Ministry of Internal Affairs and detailed versions containing easily understandable explanations.
-Summary version of the Application Pri- A brief document that concisely summarizes what user information vacy Policy an application will use, for what purpose, and whether or not this information will be provided to third parties.
-Detailed version of the Application Privacy A detailed document that complies with the 8 items specified by Policy the Smartphone Privacy Initiative (SPI) and the Smartphone Pri- vacy Initiative II (SPI II) of Japan's Ministry of Internal Affairs and Communications (MIC).
-User data that is easy for users to change Cookies, UUIDs, etc. User data that is difficulty for users to IMEIs, IMSIs, ICCIDs, MAC addresses, OS-generated IDs, etc. change User data requiring particularly delicate Location information, address books, telephone numbers, email ad- handling dresses, etc.
+Summary version of the Application Privacy Policy A brief document that concisely summarizes what user information an application will use, for what purpose, and whether or not this information will be provided to third parties.
+Detailed version of the Application Privacy Policy A detailed document that complies with the 8 items specified by the Smartphone Privacy Initiative (SPI) and the Smartphone Pri- vacy Initiative II (SPI II) of Japan's Ministry of Internal Affairs and Communications (MIC).
+User data that is easy for users to change Cookies, UUIDs, etc. User data that is difficulty for users to change IMEIs, IMSIs, ICCIDs, MAC addresses, OS-generated IDs, etc. User data requiring particularly delicate handling Location information, address books, telephone numbers, email addresses, etc.